-Some congenital heart defects in children are simple and don't need treatment, such as a small hole between heart chambers that closes on its own.
+Some congenital heart defects in children are simple and don't need treatment.
 Other congenital heart defects in children are more complex and may require several surgeries performed over a period of several years.

 Serious congenital heart defects usually become evident soon after birth or during the first few months of life.
 Signs and symptoms could include:

 - Pale gray or blue skin color (cyanosis)

 - Swelling in the legs, abdomen or areas around the eyes

 - Shortness of breath during feedings, leading to poor weight gain